zesty-io/zesty-org/services/web-engine/forms-and-form-webhooks.md

 **Sending Form Data via Webhook**

-In your HTML form you can add an input with the name `zwh` \(Zesty Webhook\), which WebEngine will look for.
-If WebEngine see `zwh` it will attempt to send a POST request to the value of `zwh` which should be the url of the remote service you wish to send a payload too.
+In your HTML form you can add an input with the name `_zesty_webhook` \(Zesty Webhook\), which WebEngine will look for.
+If WebEngine see `_zesty_webhook` it will attempt to send a POST request to the value of `_zesty_webhook` which should be the url of the remote service you wish to send a payload too.
 Let's look at a code:

 ```text
 <form method="post">